 Sigmund Freud, Introductory Lectures on Psychoanalysis

 Psychotherapy is a process of discovery for both therapist and client.
 It can be challenging, exciting, frightening – even funny - as they both try to better understand the circumstances and patterns that have brought the client to the point of coming for help.
-Some people think that the therapist is the expert, delving into special pots of knowledge, but this is not the case: the client is the expert.
+Some people think that the therapist is the expert, delving into special pots of knowledge, but this is not the case.
+In fact, the client is the expert.
 The therapist is there to help the client uncover answers that are already deep within.